janewliang/GeneticScreen.jl/README.md

 # GeneticScreen

 Pre- and post-processing for the analysis of high-throughput genetic screens using matrix linear models.
 See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](https://www.biorxiv.org/content/10.1101/468140v1), for more details.
-S-scores were implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup> `GeneticScreen` was developed in [Julia v1.1](https://julialang.org/downloads/).
+S-scores were implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup> .

 `GeneticScreen` is an extension of the `matrixLM` package, which provides core functions for closed-form least squares estimates for matrix linear models.